 June 18, 2021.

-Was service by: ☐ Delivery ☑ Mail/electronic/fax 18.
-If the time for filing the not judgment motion (NRCP 50 ice of appeal was tolled by a post- O(b), 52(b), or 59) on, the date and method of service of the ng: Motion for Reconsideration ☐ NRCP ☐ NRCP 52(b) Date of filing Date of filing
+Was service by: Delivery Mail/electronic/fax

+18. If the time for filing the notice of appeal was tolled by a postjudgment motion (NRCP 50(b), 52(b), or 59)

-☐ NRCP 59 Date of filing: N/A recor TE: Motions made pursuant to NRCP 60 or motions for rehearing or insideration may toll the time for filing a notice of appeal See AA no Builders v.
-Washington, 126 Nev, 245 P.3d 1190 (2010) (b) Date of entry of written order resolving tolling motion: N/A. (c) Date written notice of entry of order resolving tolling motion was served: $N/A$ .
-Was service by: ☐ Delivery ☐ Mail/electronic/fax 19.
-Date notice of appeal filed July 17, 2021.
-20. Specify statute or rule governing the time limit for filing the notice of appeal, e.g., NRAP 4(a) or other: NRAP 4(a).
-SUBSTANTIVE APPEALABILITY 21.
-Specify the statute or other authority granting this court jurisdiction to review the judgment or order appealed from: (a) ☐ NRAP 3A(b)(1) ☐ NRS 38.205 ☐ NRAP 3A(b)(2) ☐ NRS 233B.150 ☐ NRAP 3A(b)(3) ☐ NRS 703.376 ☐ Other (specify) NRAP 3A(b)(8) (b) Explain how each authority provides a basis for appeal from the judgment or order: Under NRAP 3A(b)(1), an appeal may be taken from a "final judgment entered in an action commenced in the court in which the judgment is rendered."
+(a) Specify the type of motion, the date and method of service of the motion, and the date of filing: Motion for Reconsideration

+□ NRCP Date of filing □ NRCP 52(b) Date of filing

+NRCP 59

+Date of filing: N/A

+NOTE: Motions made pursuant to NRCP 60 or motions for rehearing or reconsideration may toll the time for filing a notice of appeal See AA Primo Builders v.
+Washington, 126 Nev. \\\\, 245 P.3d 1190 (2010)

+(b) Date of entry of written order resolving tolling motion: N/A.

+(c) Date written notice of entry of order resolving tolling motion was served: N/A.

+Was service by: Delivery Mail/electronic/fax

+19. Date notice of appeal filed

+July 17, 2021.

+20. Specify statute or rule governing the time limit for filing the notice of appeal, e.g., NRAP 4(a) or other:

+NRAP 4(a).

+SUBSTANTIVE APPEALABILITY

+21. Specify the statute or other authority granting this court jurisdiction to review the judgment or order appealed from:

+(b) Explain how each authority provides a basis for appeal from the judgment or order:

+Under NRAP 3A(b)(1), an appeal may be taken from a "final judgment entered in an action . . . commenced in the court in which the judgment is rendered."
 The Edgeworth Family Trust and American Grating, LLC (collectively the "Edgeworths") commenced this case in the Eighth Judicial District Court.
 On June 18, 2021, the district court entered its Decision and Order Denying the